wwy-hust/30OS/README.md

 30OS
 =========
-*After learning "Making an OS in 30 days", I made this OS, just for study & fun.
+*After learning "Making an OS in 30 days", I made this OS for study & fun.
 This Os is writen by assembly and C.*

+*document added, you could use Doxygen to generate document.*

 ###Supported Function:###